Zaheer-Aswath/DataScience-Python/Internship/Virtual - Forage/Tata/README.md

 **Title: Data Visualization: Empowering Business with Effective Insights**

-This folder contains virtual internship by Tata done via Forage on Data Visualisation.
+This folder contains virtual internship by Tata done via Forage on Data Visualization.

 The internship has 4 tasks: